 “Well, once you’ve got a dragon you’re supposed to pass a test together to become an official knight,” a girl with dark brown skin and a serious expression explained.
 “He just can’t seem to pass it.
 So they made him a squire and all he gets to do is run errands on Clarence.”

 Talia’s stomach knotted inside her.
 She tried to imagine going through the horrid ride she’d been on day after day; it made her feel ill.
-She was sure she would rather be dead.
-It must be incredibly frustrating for Kel as well.
+She was sure she’d rather be dead.
+It must be incredibly frustrating for Kel.